y9vad9/krawl/README.md

 - **Kotlin-first:** Made with love using Kotlin Coroutines for the best experience.
 - **Type-Safe:** Ensures no raw types are exposed.
 Instead, all values are encapsulated in validated value classes with constraints, constants, and utility methods.
-- **Integration**: Provides separate module to work with public Brawlify API.
+- **Integration-friendly**: Provides separate module to work with public Brawlify API.
 - **Up to date:** Provides actual API with all available for now methods.

 ## Installation